Co-founder of Belkins, serial entrepreneur, and investor with a decade of experience in B2B Sales and Marketing.

 3. Is it important to nurture every lead that we collect?

 No, you don’t always need to nurture every lead that lands in your CRM.
-Instead, prioritize leads based on their likelihood to convert into customers by implementing lead scoring.
+Instead, prioritize leads based on their likelihood to convert into customers by implementing a B2B lead scoring model.

 Focus on the leads with the best chance for a sale while still giving everyone a chance through less targeted welcome campaigns.